Skip to content

 ✅ Regularly Massaging Your Hair With Essential Oils

-✅ Treating Your Hair Gently/Avoiding Appliance of Physical Strain
+✅ Treating Your Hair Gently/Avoiding Appliances of Physical Strain

-✅ Avoiding Direct Contact of Your Scalp with Sun
+✅ Avoiding Direct Contact of Your Scalp with the Sun

-If you provide your scalp with what it needs to grow healthy hair and keep it out of harm’s way, you’ll certainly see improvements for the long haul.
+If you provide your scalp with what it needs to grow healthy hair and keep it out of harm’s way, you’ll undoubtedly see improvements for the long haul.

-But, as I’ve said, the changes will not come quick and might not be as efficient as you’d wish, so the next option is:
+But, as I’ve said, the changes will not come quickly and might not be as efficient as you’d wish, so the next option is:

 Finasteride and/or Minoxidil

-Rogaine Minoxidil and Finasteride are two common over-the-counter medications used to stop and revert hair loss.
+Rogaine Minoxidil and Finasteride are two common over-the-counter medications used to stop and reverse hair loss.

 minoxidil hairline